- Scientific name: Myxine glutinosa

 Hagfish have around 100 slime producing glands which are located along the length of their body.
-These glands are capable of producing a mucus which combines with water to create tens of litres of slime in a matter of seconds.
+These glands are capable of producing a mucus which combines with water to create large amounts of slime in a matter of seconds.
 This slime as an incredibly effective defence against predators, with even shark species being deterred from attacking hagfish by the masses of slime which clog up the attackers mouth and gills, as the pictures below show.

 A BBC news feature showing the video from which the pictures above are taken can be viewed by clicking here.
 Hagfish are able to rid themselves of excess slime by tying their body into a knot and then squeezing through the gap which they have made.

 Hagfish slime is of great interest to the scientific community due to its unique features – it is very thin but proportionately extremely strong.
 This BBC article reports that hagfish slime could be used as a basis to create new types of material which would replace nylon and lycra, with hagfish slime (or a man-made synthetic version based on it) being used to make high-tech breathable sportswear, bullet-proof vests and plastic-like material.
 Although this research is still in its early stages there could be very significant human applications for hagfish slime.
 In summer 2017 a traffic accident in Oregon saw a truck carrying 3,000kg of hagfish crash and spill the hagfish over the road.
 The resultant slime produced by the hagfish meant that the road had to be closed to allow the cleanup to take place.